Brayzonn/URL-Shortener-App/README.md

+# Linkly

 Linkly is a modern and efficient URL shortener web application that provides a secure and seamless experience for shortening long URLs.
 This app comes with authentication features, enabling users to securely sign up and log in for personalized access.

-The UI was gotten from Figma
+The UI was gotten from Figma.
+[Link](https://www.figma.com/file/RKH2jbXwFvqAMtssuXF4QX/URL-Shorter-Website-Design-(Community)?type=design&node-id=1-592&mode=design&t=eQPDQ10KmXZiTf8F-0)

 ## Deployment

-This was deployed to Vercel .....
+This was deployed to Vercel and Render

 ## Stack

-This was built using - React, Tailwind CSS, Express JS and MongoDB.
+This was built using - React, Tailwind CSS, ExpressJS and MongoDB.

-## features
+## Features

 These are the features of the Linkly app.